 We will invite you to have a conversation to see in what ways you want to be involved with the College and ask you to sign a friendship agreement.

 Your friendship role will be reviewed each year and you will be asked to sign up again.

-To see if you want to volunteer please get in touch with us either by phone or email and we will arrange an appointment with you.
-We will discuss the role you wish to undertake, your skill set and any training you may need to do.
+If you want to formally volunteer we will arrange an appointment with you.
+We will discuss the role you wish to undertake, your skill set and any training you need to do.

-As part of this process you will need a DBS check and two references.
-We will support you with the process of volunteering and with the application pack so don’t worry about filling out forms, we will help and check it with you.
-You may be asked some questions by our Occupational Health Team to make sure you are OK to volunteer if you have any health conditions and that we can meet any health needs you may have.
+We will support you with the process of volunteering so don’t worry about filling out forms, we will help and check it with you if needed.
+You will need a DBS check and two references.
+You may be asked some questions by our Occupational Health Team.
+This is to make sure you get the right support if you have any health conditions that may affect your volunteering role.

 We will expect you to do some training each year and will offer you some development opportunities.